Createdd/Writing/2018/articles/MLIntroP4.md

 ### Multivariat Gaussian distribution

 In certain cases the normal Gaussian distribution is not enough the accurately flag anomalies.
-A multivariat Gaussian distribution calculates the probability model of x at once, instead of model the probabilities for each feature alone.
+A multivariat Gaussian distribution calculates the probability model of x at once, instead of modelling the probabilities for each feature alone.
 It uses a covariance matrix instead of Sigma squared.

 The formula looks like: